AnsBalin/skorche/README.md

 ### Execution

-Now time to run it:
+All task execution is handled by `skorche.run()`.

 ```python
 skorche.run()
 skorche.shutdown()  # blocks until all tasks are done
 ```

-Invoking `run()` turns skorche Queues into multiprocessing Queues, submits `Task` nodes to a pool, and runs any `Op` nodes in the main thread. `shutdown()` blocks until all pool tasks have completed.
+Invoking `run()` turns _skorche_ Queues into multiprocessing Queues, submits `Task` nodes to a pool, and runs any `Op` nodes in the main thread. `Tasks` and `Ops` will read from their input queues until `skorche.QUEUE_SENTINEL` is reached at which point they propagate the sentinel value and exit. `skorche.shutdown()` blocks the main thread until all pool tasks have completed.

 ### Putting this together